 Between the mid-1970s and the mid-1980s, the combination of high interest rates and an oil shock led to a long period of stock undervaluation.
 From 1977 to 1984, the S&P 500 mostly traded between six and 10 times earnings -- the average P/E since 1936 is around 16.

-Some of the larger deals at the time included General Electric's
+A few of the deals at the time included ExxonMobil

 How it will go down there

 There are around 100,000 Chinese SOEs -- about a third as many as during Mao Tse-tung's time -- many of them inefficient and unprofitable.
 To promote efficiency and economic growth, the government forces them out of business by barring state-owned banks from lending them money or by simply transferring their assets to more efficiently run subsidiaries.

 In short, companies with superior managerial skills and access to capital can swallow poorly run companies for a tiny fraction of their true worth, turn them to profitability, pay down their debt or issue new shares, and repeat the process.